orsenthil/senthil.learntosolveit.com-deploy/posts/comma-free-codes.rst

 .. title: Comma Free Codes
 .. slug: comma-free-codes
 .. date: 2015-12-16 08:40:37 UTC-08:00
-.. tags: algorithms, mathjax, v1, knuth
+.. tags: algorithms, v1, knuth
 .. category: computer-science
-.. link:
 .. description: Knuth's christmas tree lecture on comma free codes
 .. type: text
+.. has_math: yes

 We awe at Donald Knuth.
 I wondered, if I can understand a subject taught by Knuth and derive satisfaction of learning something directly from the master.
 I attended his most recent lecture on "comma free codes", felt that it was